-You can also transform an image area "on the fly" while moving or copying the area by using the appropriate <Ctrl>-fast key combination.
-All transformations except the Resize, Clear, and Shift transformations can operate in this manner.
+You can also apply all transformations except the Resize, Clear, and Shift transformations to an image area "on the fly" while moving or copying the area, by using the appropriate <Ctrl>-fast key combination.
 Note that the current Toolbox option settings for a transformation are applied when using this method.
 See the "Keyboard shortcuts" appendix for a list of the transformation fast keys you can use "on the fly."